wenxichen/word-learning-video-gen/README.md

 Install LibreOffice, poppler and ffmpeg for your OS if they are not installed.

+Install the image_gen requirements in the image_gen folder, if you want to generate images locally.
+Currently, the script uses flux.1-dev model to generate images.

 ## Usage

 Put your API keys in the `.env` file.
 List the words you want to generate videos for in the `materials/` folder.